Aerospace firms grapple with fragile supply chain at Singapore Airshow - NewsBreak

 A labour shortage is likely to fuel inflation as firms try and lure back workers who left the industry during the pandemic, while staffing up to meet demand.

-The aviation recovery has been swifter than expected, particularly in the narrowbody market, Kailash Krishnaswamy, senior vice president of aftermarket services at Spirit AeroSystems, said on the sidelines of the Singapore Airshow on Tuesday.
+The aviation recovery has been swifter than expected, particularly in the narrowbody market, Kailash Krishnaswamy, senior vice president of aftermarket services at Spirit AeroSystems (SPR.N), said on the sidelines of the Singapore Airshow on Tuesday.

 "When you have cut down labour by 20% to 50%, ramping up that steep... it's just very challenging getting people back.
 And when you don't have people back, you don't have parts," he added.